cloud-ark/kubeplus/Guidelines.md

 If all the Operators are correctly handling OwnerReferences, then the garbage collection benefit will get extended for the entire workflow consisting of Custom Resources.

+### Define Resource limits and Resource requests for Custom Resources

+Kubernetes provides mechanism of [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-types) for specifying the cpu and memory resource needs of a Pod's containers.
+When specified, Kubernetes scheduler ensures that the Pod is scheduled on a Node that has enough capacity for these resources.
+A Pod with request and limits specified for every container is given ``guaranteed`` Quality-of-Service (QoS) by the Kubernetes scheduler.
+A Pod in which only resource requests are specified for at least one container is given ``burstable`` QoS.
+A Pod with no requests/limits specified is given ``best effort`` QoS.
+It is important to define resource requests and limits for your Custom Resources.
+This helps with ensuring ``atomicity`` for deploying workflows of Custom Resources.
+Atomicity in this context means that either all the Custom Resources in a workflow are deployed or none are.
+There is no intermediate state where some of the Custom Resources are deployed and others are not.
+The atomicity property is only achievable if Kubernetes is able to provide ``guaranteed`` QoS to all the Custom Resources in a workflow.
+This is only possible if each Custom Resource defines resource requests and limits and the corresponding Operator is implemented to propagate these values to the Custom Resource's underlying Pod's containers.

 ### Define Custom Resource Spec Validation rules as part of Custom Resource Definition YAML

 Your Custom Resource Spec definitions will contain different properties and they may have some